0mppula/KoronKorko/README.md

 ## What is KoronKorko?

-[KoronKorko][0] is a financial web-application with different types of finance caclulators such as a compound interest calculator and a annualized return calculator.
+[KoronKorko][0] is a finance web-application with different types of finance calculators.
+All the calculators of KoronKorko are listed below in this `README.md` file.

 The users of KoronKorko can select a currency in which the monetary results of the calculators are printed.
 The selected currency will be saved either in local storage or in the authenticated users preferences.